Valian/live_vue/README.md

 It's done only during a "dead" render, without connected socket.
 It's not needed when doing live navigation - in my experience when using `<.link navigate="...">` component is rendered before displaying a new page.

+### What if I want to use typescript in my assets folder ?
+You can. the library provides good type definitions. you can use the tsconfig.json in the example project, and check `example_project/assets/ts_config_example` for typescript versions of the LiveVue entrypoint file, tailwindcss setup and vite config.

+You can also switch server.js to typescript but you will have to make sure to pass the `entrypoint` property to the LiveVue Vite plugin, and update your package.json build script accordingly.

+The only thing that is tough to convert to typescript is the `assets/js/app.js` file.
+Since this config removes esbuild with vite instead, this is not trivial to achieve.
+But if you want your app's entrypoint to be in typescript, you can simply write the code in another ts file, and have app.js only import and execute a function from that file.

 ## Roadmap 🎯

 - [ ] Add a default handler for Vue emits to eg. automatically push them to the server without explicit `v-on` handlers.